Ignacio Ponseti

-Ignacio Ponseti (3 June 1914 – 18 October 2009) was a Spanish-American physician, specializing in orthopedics.
+Ignacio Ponseti (3 June 1914 – 18 October 2009), also known as Ignasi Ponsetí i Vives, was a Spanish-American physician, specializing in orthopedics.
 He was born on 3 June 1914 in Menorca, part of the Balearic Islands, Spain, Ponseti was the son of a watchmaker and spent his childhood helping repair watches.
 This skill was said to eventually contribute to his abilities as an orthopedist.
 He served three years as a medic during the Spanish Civil War treating orthopedic injuries of wounded soldiers.
 He left Spain shortly after the end of the war and became a faculty member and practicing physician at the University of Iowa, where he developed his ground-breaking, non-surgical treatment for the clubfoot defect - the Ponseti Method.

 Biography

 In the 1950s, Ignacio Ponseti developed the Ponseti method (also known as the Ponseti technique), a non-surgical technique that uses a series of casts, followed by an abduction brace, to correct congenital clubfoot.
 The condition causes a baby's feet to turn inward and downward; if not corrected, the child will be unable to walk or move properly.
 He was known for this method of clubfoot treatment that bears his name, and was Professor Emeritus in the Department of Orthopaedic Surgery at University of Iowa Hospitals and Clinics.